Family Camp Guide

 - Notify Aspen Grove of any allergies or lodging requests at least two weeks out.
 We want to be prepared to serve you.
 Please include what week you're attending camp, the name and reunion of the person with allergies, and the specific allergies here.

 - Each individual 18+ must sign a waiver before they will receive a room key.
 If you're a camper this year, you can sign your waiver here.

 - Most of the lodging at Aspen Grove now uses MOBILE KEYS!
 You can use your phone to unlock your room.
 Download the OpenKey App so you can receive your key before check in.

 - We will need a CELL PHONE NUMBER for EACH HOUSEHOLD in order to issue keys.
 Please call to confirm your contact information.

-- Only households who have signed a waiver will be issued a key.
+- Only households who have signed all their waivers will be issued a key.

 If you complete all of these tasks, you can check in at your lodge and skip the front office!
 Packets with additional information and camp schedules are pre-set with wristbands for your family in your rooms.